-San Diego Divorce Lawyers – Free Consultation – Certified Family Law Specialists
+San Diego Divorce Lawyers – Private Consultation – Certified Family Law Specialists

 Divorce cases are initiated by the filing of a Petition for dissolution of marriage, a Summons, and one additional form to verify that the divorce filing in San Diego is at the correct courthouse location (there are 4).
 If children are involved, one additional form called a Declaration Under the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) is filed.

 Once the case is filed, a divorce judge in San Diego is assigned to the case, and all the filed stamped documents are returned to the filing party for “service”.
 Service means that the documents must be provided to the opposing party in some lawful manner to apprise them of the case.
 Usually this means that a process server actually physically hands the documents to the respondent.
 Other lawful ways to serve a divorce complaint (petition) may include mailing the documents to the respondent (but only in very limited circumstances), or transmitting the documents electronically or by fax if the respondent signs for receipt with a special form.